 branch for the test environment, and the main/master

 branch for the production environment in the code repository.
 This way, you can commit code to different branches to trigger pipelines.
 This ensures that the environment can be updated as expected.
-You can use the pull request (PR) and merge request (MR) features provided by code repositories to implement the flow of code environments from development branches to the test branches and the trunk branches.
+You can use the pull request (PR) and merge request (MR) features provided by code repositories to implement the flow of code environments from the development branches to the test branches and then to the main branches.

-In actual business scenarios, multiple applications may be deployed with the same code for different users.
+In actual business scenarios, multiple applications may be deployed by using the same code for different users.
 In this case, multiple pipelines can be triggered through one code branch.
-As a result, multiple environments simultaneously take effect after the code is updated.
+As a result, multiple environments take effect at a time after the code is updated.

 Delete an environment

 Log on to the Function Compute console.
 In the left-side navigation pane, click Applications.
-On the Applications page, find the application that you want to delete and click Delete in the Actions column.
+On the Applications page, find the environment that you want to delete and click Delete in the Actions column.

 You may need to delete resources when you delete an environment.
 You must determine the names and types of resources that you want to delete before you delete an environment.
-Deselect the check boxes to the left of the resources that you do not want to delete.
+Do not select the check boxes to the left of the resources that you do not want to delete.

 Use environments to isolate services